sleung852/pyquantfi/README.md

 ### Test Case and Analysis

-The result of the test cases can be found by running the following scripts
+The result of the test cases can be found by running the following scripts located in the 'test' directory

 ```bash
 python official_test_asian.py